ikarus-project/ikarus/docs/website/02_examples/vonMisesTruss.md

 ## Code highlights

-The struct named `Truss` is created such that it inherits from `FEBases`.
+The struct named `Truss` is created such that it inherits from `FEBase`.
 It must be decorated with `AutoDiffFE` as well to compute the stiffness matrix and load vectors during construction.
 It is constructed as shown below: